laravel-enso/documentation/docs/guide/developing-with-enso.md

 In time, we've transitioned to this style as it matches our beliefs and is also a style recommended by Taylor Otwell.
 You may read more [here](https://laraveldaily.com/taylor-otwell-thin-controllers-fat-models-approach/)

-## Building CRUD files aka Build a CRUD structure in under 7 minutes
+## Building CRUD structures

-No matter how complex the application ends up, you'll still need some CRUD pages.
+No matter how complex the application ends up, you'll still need CRUD pages.

 Because of the modularity of Enso, when creating such pages, there are several packages involved, each with their own templates, controllers and routes.

-Also, because Enso is meant to be a SPA, you need front-end routes in addition to the pages themselves.

 In order to simplify and streamline the process of adding CRUD pages, we've created the **CLI package and command**.

 You can use the CLI command to create:
-- a model
-- a permission group
+- models
 - the common Enso permissions
-- a menu
+- menus
 - the required files, such as:
     - database migrations
     - controllers
     - back-end routes
     - request validations
     - form templates and builders
-    - table templates
+    - table templates and builders
     - front-end pages
     - front-end routes